wp-plugins/instagrate-to-wordpress/readme.txt

 == Changelog ==

+= 1.1.1 =

+* Small release to fix readme.txt issues and links.

 = 1.1.0 =

 * Bug fix - resolved multiple posting issues.
 The plugin will only post an image from Instagram 2 minutes after creation to stop any duplicates coming through on the API.
 Many thanks to testers [@onlineheld](http://www.twitter.com/onlineheld), [@travelhappy](http://www.twitter.com/travelhappy), Tyler Conlon